Pretty-Good-Freedom-Tech/graperank-nodejs/README.md

 # GrapeRank

-> **A soveregnty respecting reccomedation engine, powered by Webs of Trust and grapes**
+> **A soveregnty respecting reccomedation engine for Nostr, powered by Webs of Trust and grapes**

-GrapeRank (WIP) is an extensible library for Nostr developers to provide 'people' or 'content' reccomendations for end users.
-It may be embedded within a client as a server side component OR used as a stand alone 'nip accessible' reccomendation engine by any service provider.
+GrapeRank (WIP) is an modular and extensible server side library for developers to provide 'people' or 'content' reccomendations for their end users.
+It may be embedded within a relay, or used as a client backend, or a stand alone DVM, allowing any service provider to offer 'NIP standard' reccomendations across clients.

 Explore the demo client at [My Grapevine](https://grapevine.my) get a taste of how it works.